Anyhowclick/DERPAssassination/README.md

 # DERPAssassination
-Code for DERP:Assassination telegram bot
+Python code for the game DERP:Assassination on Telegram.